 Setting objectives is and always has been the foundation of successful performance management.
 Without clear objectives, employees, managers and HR teams have no way in which to evaluate nor understand performance.
 Whether employees are setting new goals, updating their objectives, or discussing their objectives with managers, in order to drive and maintain productivity, being able to create, track and measure objectives is a core part of any effective performance management system.

 Top Tip: When managers and employees pair Performance Objectives with focused conversations and frequent 1-1 check-ins that drive measurable productive outcomes it paves the way for constant development.
 Taking a ‘coaching’ approach to objectives setting is vital as not only does it enable managers to easily evaluate and gauge the progress and development of their employees, but it gives them the opportunity to boost engagement and productivity via regular feedback.
 Our coaching framework gives managers the confidence and skills to take this approach.
 This, in turn, keeps employees engaged – providing them with a sense of purpose and achievement in reaching their objectives.

-#2 Individual drivers and motivators (Blend drivers)
+Report 2 Individual drivers and motivators (Blend drivers)